-To stop the loop (and the program), cover the light sensor completely so that the reading falls below 2.
+To stop the loop (and the program), cover the light sensor completely so that the brightness reading falls below 1.

-In this lesson, we’ll make use of the BRIGHTNESS value to control the COLOR LED.
+In this third lesson of Unit 3, we’ll make use of the BRIGHTNESS value to control the COLOR LED.

 - Read the light sensor and control either the COLOR LED brightness or the sound coming out of the speaker

 - Use conversion formulas to change from BRIGHTNESS values to COLOR values

 We will build a product that reacts to the brightness in the room.
 The brighter the room lighting, the brighter the COLOR LED.
 The tricky part here is converting the BRIGHTNESS value into an appropriate COLOR value.
 Think of this product as an auto changing (dimming or brightening) light bulb.

 COLOR c (all three channels) can vary from 0 to 255.